superhoridev/gofile.io-uploader/README.md

 This is my custom made uploader, uses ``curl`` and ``jq``

 > [!CAUTION]
-> This is still under development and dosen't work correctly with many
+> This is still under development and dosen't work correctly with many file types

 ## Installation